top of page

 Safe, dignified maternity care for all mothers

 Amani Mamas Initiative was born from a vision to provide compassionate, safe, and dignified maternity care to some of Uganda’s most vulnerable mothers and families.
-What started over a decade ago as the Amani Family Centre, a fully midwife-led maternity unit, has grown into a thriving organization dedicated to maternal and child health, community support, and empowerment.
+What started almost a decade ago as the Amani Family Centre, a fully midwife-led maternity unit, has grown into a thriving organization dedicated to maternal and child health, community support, and empowerment.

 Our Story